omarreis/vsop2013/planetfun/README.md

 Planets are represented by TSpheres with light reflecting surfaces ( TLightMaterialSource ) The Texture property is a bitmap that is mapped to the sphere on a reverse-Mercator projection.

-Most planet textures are *not* included in this repository ( TForm planets have blank textures ).
+Planet textures are *not* included in this repository.
+TForm planets have blank textures.
-Except for sky background texture, which is included ( see Documents folder for deployment info )
+Textures are loaded from FormCreate.
+Except for sky background textures, which are included ( see Documents folder for deployment info )

-I used textures from this website:
+The planet textures come from the website:

 *Solar System Scope*   https://www.solarsystemscope.com/textures/